-To combat these malpractices, we have established policies and procedures, including but not limited to, conflict of interest policy, grievance policy, Gift & Benefits policy and Staff Code of Conduct and Ethics Policy.
-Through the establishment of these policies, we encourage all employees to discharge their duties and conduct themselves in compliance with Australian laws and regulations including but not limited to Anti-Money Laundering and Counter-Terrorism Financing Act 2006, and act in an ethical and responsible manner and show respects to all other staff, students and all parties within campus, at all times.
-Furthermore, students, employees or any stakeholders can also utilise complaint channels - as describe in the grievance policy - to file complaint to notify us of their complaint or suggestion.
+To combat these malpractices, TOP has established policies and procedures, including but not limited to, Conflict of Interest policy, Fraud and Anti-Corruption policy, Grievance policy, Gift & Benefits policy and Staff Code of Conduct and Ethics Policy.
+Through the establishment of these policies, TOP encourages all employees to discharge their duties and conduct themselves in compliance with Australian laws and regulations including but not limited to Anti-Money Laundering and Counter-Terrorism Financing Act 2006, Fraud and Corruption Control (Australian Standard AS8001-2008), Ombudsman Act 1974 (NSW); and Independent Commission Against Corruption Act 1988 (NSW) and act in an ethical and responsible manner and show respects to all other staff, students and all parties within campus, at all times.
+For corruption training, it was conducted over the past years, and was not conducted during the Reporting Period due to COVID-19 lockdown.
+TOP will continuously monitor the update of laws and regulations and conduct anti-corruption training to its directors and staff in the future.
+Furthermore, students, employees or any stakeholders can also utilise complaint channels - as describe in the grievance policy - to file complaint to notify TOP of their complaint or suggestion.

-Our policies and procedures require employees to report gifts, entertainment and travel acceptance while conducting business on behalf of us and to manage such gifts and entertainment provided by business associates according to our guidelines.
+TOP's policies and procedures require employees to report gifts, entertainment and travel acceptance while conducting business on behalf of it and to manage such gifts and entertainment provided by business associates according to its guidelines.

-We take matters related to bribery and any form of corrupt practices very seriously.
+TOP takes matters related to bribery and any form of corrupt practices very seriously, and such conduct will not be tolerated.
 Any employee in violation may be subject to severe disciplinary actions, including summary dismissal and/or legal action.

-During the Reporting Period, there was no legal case regarding corrupted practices nor any case of corruption found by or reported to us (2019: Nil).
+During the Reporting Period, there was no legal case regarding corrupted practices nor any case of corruption found by or reported to TOP (2020: Nil).

-Our Community
+Community